 It wasn’t difficult to come up with candidates for Restaurant of the Year.
 Many terrific new ones have opened, and others have matured.
 I didn’t have any trouble sitting down and dashing off a list of ten.

-I started revisiting all the restaurants, and quickly narrowed it down to three.
-In making my decision, I took into account ambiance, value, service, and food.
+For my restaurant of the year 2007, I quickly narrowed it down to the three best experiences.
+In making my decision, I took into account ambience, value, service, and food.
 My winning restaurant scored high on every factor.

 My final candidates in alphabetical order are Lovely Hula Hands, PokPok-Whiskey Soda Lounge, and Toro Bravo.
 Interestingly enough, they are all fairly new, or in the case of LHH, have been completely overhauled.